-If using Plane or Rover where all pins update at 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.
+If using Plane or Rover where all PWM outputs update at SERVO_RATE, which defaults to 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.

 AUX OUT 5 and 6 cannot be used by default because they are setup as Relays.
 These pins can changed to Servo outputs by setting the

 BRD_PWM_COUNTparameter to 6 and setting RELAY_PIN and RELAY_PIN2 to -1.

 The Pixhawk autopilot cannot provide power to the servos so an external BEC or ESC that can provide 5V should be used.